Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - 100+ copywriting templates (ads, email, landing pages)

-- A/B testing integration for continuous optimization
+- A/B testing integration for continuous copy optimization

 - Multi-channel workspace for campaign management